 The main challenge of engineers is to replicate the of the system under test with a high degree of fidelity.
 The engineers are seeking to reproduce an often complex vibration environment in the laboratory.
 In real-life operational conditions, the vibration excitation of a structure (or complex system) is typically multi-directional.

-In the laboratory, the system under test is usually placed on a shaker and excited along one to measure and understand its structural response.
+But, in the laboratory, the system under test is usually placed on a shaker and excited along one to measure and understand its structural response.
 The current standard procedure for laboratory testing prescribes sequential single-axis tests (called sequential single-input single-output or SISO tests) to replicate multidirectional excitation.
 This practice has some technical and practical limitations.

 - The time-to-failure ratio is grossly overestimated.
 Sometimes, test teams also witness different failure modes than the ones observed in real operation condition.

 - Sequential single-axis testing doesn’t takes into account the interaction between the main excitation sources and paths.
 Moreover, it ignores the effect of the combined loading on the various stress/strain states and dynamic behavior of the structure.

 - Multiple sequential tests are by definition lengthier than a single multi-axis test.

 All the above are good reasons to look for a reliable and time-saving alternative.
 Multi-axial excitation, and more generally multi-input multi-output (MIMO) vibration control tests, are creating a buzz in the dynamic environmental testing community.

 Pioneering research with multi-axis vibration testing

 The University of Ferrara pioneers research about multi-axis vibration testing.
 It is the first laboratory in Europe to rely on a 3-dimensional shaker to perform the tests.

 Have a look at the short video testimonial below.